harshith2794/Facebook-Archive/README.md

 Facebook-Archive
 ================
-Ever felt the need for a better way to search & archive posts/images/videos you've previously seen on Facebook.
+Ever felt the need for a better way to browse & archive posts/images/videos you've previously seen on Facebook.
 Ever wished there was a tool to archive posts without sharing/liking.
 Then this is what you are looking for.
 A chrome extension to archive posts on Facebook.
 The extension appends an Archive option to every post and stores it as  you click on it.